ART - 2017-18 Graduate Catalog

 Admission to the M.A. program in Art Education requires an undergraduate degree in art education or related field from an accredited institution.

-Applicants seeking admission should follow the instructions outline
+Applicants seeking admission should follow the instructions outline on the Graduate Admissions web page.

 Students majoring in a studio area in the M.F.A. program will work with the graduate coordinator to choose the student's major professor.
 The major professor will work with the graduate coordinator to oversee the student's matriculation process and will serve as the chair of the student's Graduate Review Committee.